Young child on a phone

 Twitch Exposes Viewers to Violent Video Game Content

 Twitch doesn’t seem to have a problem with streaming video game violence.
-Since the app contains content on almost any video game, young users can watch videos of people playing highly-graphic games like Soldier of Fortune, Mortal Kombat, and Grand Theft Auto.
+Since the app contains content on almost all video games, young users can watch people playing highly-graphic games like Soldier of Fortune, Mortal Kombat, and Grand Theft Auto.

 Sexual content on Twitch

-Sexual media hurts kids—both boys and girls—and their ability to have healthy relationships with others.4
+Sexual media hurts kids—both boys and girls, and their ability to have healthy relationships with others.

 Research suggests that children exposed to sexual content, especially violent sexual content, experience higher rates of aggression, sexist beliefs, sexual violence, and objectification of others.